jtaenzer/InsightProject/README.md

 created.

-*Titles still containing non alphanumeric characters after common symbols are removed are dropped in an attempt ignore titles written in foreign languages.
+*Titles still containing non alphanumeric characters after common symbols are removed are dropped in an attempt drop titles written in foreign languages.
 This cleaning step may not be desirable!*

 Before running the script, note that the DB settings and data path are hard coded so it should be opened and edited as necessary.